magicray/BasicPaxos/README.md

 # PaxosTable
-Paxos consensus based multi server SQL table.
-It provides a fault tolerant and strongly consistent Ordered Log and/or a KV store supporting atomic read-update for a single key.
+An Ordered Log and a KV store with atomic updates.
+Using a SQL table for persistence and Paxos for replication.